elazzi/lilygotdisplay/firmware/README.md

 # Password Vault on LilyGO T-Display S3 Long

 This project turns a LilyGO T-Display S3 Long into a USB password vault.
-It allows you to  store passwords on the device and type them into a computer by emulating a USB keyboard.
-The device is unlocked with a PIN entered on the touch screen.
+It allows you to  store passwords on the device in an AES vault that uses the pin as salt and type them into a computer by emulating a USB keyboard.
+ The device is unlocked with a PIN entered on the touch screen. in the screen to input the pin you have a clear pin putton this will erase all stored contents after clearing content the device restarts   it will not emulate a keybord untill next reboot and will prompt you the first time only for new pin once pin is set it will accept on console as input the new password once password is saved in an AES hash using the pin as salt device reboots and goes into default functioning mode where it waits for pin

-A companion desktop application allows for managing the passwords and PIN on the device.
+A companion desktop application allows for managing the password on the device.